Obesity: General Considerations

 Definition, Etiology, PathogenesisTop

 Individuals with a BMI ≥35 kg/m2 are defined as having severe obesity.
 A BMI between 18.5 and 24.9 kg/m2 is considered a healthy body weight.
 A BMI of 25 to 29.9 kg/m2 is overweight.
 The recommended BMI cutoff for overweight in adults of South, Southeast, or East Asian ethnicity is ≥23 kg/m2.
+Although BMI is generally accepted as a diagnostic tool for obesity, it does not directly measure adiposity-related health issues or fat distribution.
+Therefore, obesity should be diagnosed using BMI in conjunction with waist circumference and adiposity-related complications (eg, using the Edmonton Obesity Staging System [EOSS]; see below).

-Noncommunicable diseases, such as type 2 diabetes mellitus and hypertension, are the leading causes of death worldwide.
-The prevalence of obesity, the leading risk factor for noncommunicable diseases, is increasing dramatically across all countries.
-From 1975 to 2014 global rates of obesity increased from 3.2% to 10.8% in men and from 6.4% to 14.9% in women.
-It is estimated that 18% of men and 21% of women worldwide will be obese by 2025.
+The rate of obesity is increasing dramatically across all countries.
+From 1975 to 2014 it increased from 3.2% to 10.8% in men and from 6.4% to 14.9% in women.
+It is estimated that 18% of men and 21% of women worldwide will have obesity by 2025.

 The etiology and pathophysiology of obesity are complex and include interactions between genetic, biologic, behavioral, psychosocial, and environmental factors.
-Ultimately, however, obesity is the result of an energy imbalance between energy consumption and energy expenditure.
+Ultimately, however, obesity is the result of an imbalance between energy consumption and energy expenditure.
 When energy consumption exceeds energy expenditure, the excess energy is converted into fat and stored in adipose tissue.
 Specific considerations include:

 1) Appetite regulation (Figure 1), which involves 3 main regions of the brain:

 a) Hypothalamus (homeostatic control): Energy homeostasis (energy consumption and expenditure) is regulated by the hypothalamus.
 Hunger sensations and food-seeking behaviors are prompted when orexigenic neurons (agouti-related protein [AgRP] and neuropeptide Y [NPY] neurons) in the arcuate nucleus of the hypothalamus are activated by hormonal and neural signals from the gut, adipose tissue, and peripheral organs, and some other anorexigenic neurons are inhibited (eg, cocaine- and amphetamine-regulated transcript [CART] neurons).
-Ghrelin (produced in the stomach, labeled as “hunger hormone”) increases appetite, whereas leptin (from adipose tissues), insulin (produced in the pancreas), peptide YY (PYY), and glucagon-like peptide 1 (GLP-1) (produced in the bowel) promote satiety.
+Ghrelin (produced in the stomach, labeled as “hunger hormone”) increases appetite, whereas leptin (from adipose tissues), insulin (produced in the pancreas), peptide YY (PYY), and glucagon-like peptide 1 (GLP-1) (both produced in the bowel) promote satiety.

 b) Mesolimbic system (hedonic control): The mesolimbic system (hedonic area) is involved with and provides the emotional, pleasurable, and rewarding features of eating (hedonic eating), which are based on the feelings of reward and pleasure that are related to seeing, smelling, or eating food.
 This implies that even when an individual is fully satiated, the brain may crave or enjoy food.
 Dopamine and opioid neurotransmitter pathways are important in the mesolimbic system.

-3) Other factors implicated in the pathogenesis of obesity: Several medications used for the treatment of common obesity-related conditions—including diabetes (thiazolidinediones, sulfonylureas, meglitinides), hypertension, depression, and other psychiatric disorders (neuroleptics)—are recognized as contributing to weight gain (Table 1).
+3) Other factors implicated in the pathogenesis of obesity: Several medications used for the treatment of common obesity-related conditions—including diabetes (thiazolidinediones, sulfonylureas, insulin), hypertension, depression, and other psychiatric disorders (neuroleptics)—are recognized as contributing to weight gain (Table 1).
 Other contributors include inadequate amount of physical activity, chronic stress, poor sleep pattern, and modern energy-saving conveniences, such as cars and remote controls.

 Screening and AssessmentTop